ptr1337/arm-img-builder-docker/README.md

 You can follow this guide for the installation: https://dev.to/rohansawant/installing-docker-and-docker-compose-on-the-raspberry-pi-in-5-simple-steps-3mgl

-### Torubleshooting at docker
+### Torubleshooting if building the image is failing
-If you got some problems at using for compiling the image you should install the following on your host system:
+If you got some problems at using for compiling the image or the docker container you should install the following on your host system:

 ```
 sudo apt install qemu-user-static #debian/ubuntu

-sudo pacman -S qemu aarch64-linux-gnu-gcc qemu-arch-extra #arch and other distros
+sudo pacman -S qemu aarch64-linux-gnu-gcc qemu-arch-extra #arch(aur must be maybe enabled)

 if there are still problems run the follwing command: